webhintio/hint/docs/contributor-guide/how-to/test-rules.md

 ## Getting started

-If you have used the built-in tools to create a new rule (internal or external), everything should already set up to use `rule-runner.ts` and the `testRule` method.
+If you have used the built-in tools to create a new rule (core or custom), everything should already set up to use `rule-runner.ts` and the `testRule` method.

 If not, you just need to: